Blockchain in Non-Financial Industries: The Pros and Cons

 Blockchain eliminates the middleman in these transactions, by codifying them permanently in immutable blocks.
 Think of all of the contractual relationships, and the possibility of altering documents and fraud.
 Once a contract is entered into a block, it is a permanent and unchanging document and becomes evidentiary in any legal dispute.

-Individual states in the U.S. have already passed , notably Vermont and Arizona.
+Individual states in the U.S. have already passed legislation recognizing the legal validity of contracts stored in the blockchain, notably Vermont and Arizona.
 In January of this year, a bill was introduced in the Florida state legislature to do the same.
 Recognition of such contracts certainly reduces enforcement and legal dispute costs for both individuals and companies.

 The benefits of smart contracts can be summed up in the following points: